 At AgeRejuvenation, red light therapy is delivered in a calm, clinical setting focused on your comfort.
 Your provider will ask where you feel pain, how long it has been present, and how it affects your daily life.
 This helps identify which areas to treat and which devices to use.

 During the session, you may sit or lie on a treatment table while targeted devices are positioned near the problem area.
 You keep your skin clean and exposed in the treated zone, and protective eyewear is used when needed.
 Most sessions last between 10 and 20 minutes, and many patients feel only a gentle warmth.
+If you are weighing your options for chronic pain, our team can explain how medical-grade light therapy for joint and muscle pain fits with the rest of your care.

 There is no single schedule that works for everyone.
 For acute muscle or joint pain, sessions may be more frequent at the beginning, then spaced out as symptoms improve.
 For longer-term conditions, your provider may suggest a regular plan that supports steady progress rather than quick, temporary relief.

+For ongoing problems, University Hospitals reports that red light therapy is being used to reduce pain and improve quality of life in people managing chronic or acute discomfort.
 Because treatment is non-invasive and has a low risk of side effects, LED pain management can usually be combined with other therapies, such as physical therapy exercises or gentle strength training, without overloading your system.
 Your response over the first few weeks helps guide any changes to timing or intensity.

 Integrating Light Therapy with Other Pain and Healing Solutions